tuco86/endgame/README.md

 ## Configuration

-Config file path:
+Config file location (if created):

 ```text
 %LOCALAPPDATA%\Endgame\config.yaml
 ```

-Initial file is created on first run (from embedded default).
-Example:
+Behavior:

+- An embedded default configuration is always available inside the binary.
+- The physical `config.yaml` file is **not** written automatically anymore.
+- The file is created on-demand the first time you choose tray menu → "Configurations" (or if you create it manually).
+- If the file does not exist at startup, Endgame uses the embedded defaults in memory.

+Example file (what gets written when first created):

 ```yaml
 blacklist: ["explorer.exe", "dwm.exe", "csrss.exe", "winlogon.exe"]
 whitelist: ["game.exe", "someapp.exe"]
 ```

+Fields:

-- `blacklist` — Processes never terminated.
+- `blacklist` — Processes never terminated (safety first).
 - `whitelist` — High-priority targets.
-If running, the first match is terminated immediately.
+If any are running, the first match is terminated immediately before other heuristics.

-You can open the file quickly via tray menu → "Configurations".
+Editing Tips:

+- Open via tray → "Configurations" to auto-create and edit.
+- Remove entries you do not want; names are case-insensitive comparisons on the executable filename.
+- Changes take effect the next time you trigger the hotkey (no restart required unless you add/remove the file itself).

 ## Install / Build